 Dr Emma Di Marco is an Australian contemporary musician, educator, artistic director, photographer, and blogger.
 She holds a PhD in Musicology and a Bachelor of Music in Advanced Performance with 1st Class Honours.
-In 2017, Emma was awarded a prestigious Churchill Fellowship to travel to the USA, the UK, and the Netherlands to study the practices of contemporary saxophone music and performer-composer relationships in this field.
+Emma was awarded a prestigious Churchill Fellowship to travel to the USA, the UK, and the Netherlands to study the practices of contemporary saxophone music and performer-composer relationships in this field.
+In 2018, Emma held performances in three continents (Australia, Europe, and North America) and began development on her most ambitious project yet - Scratch - a mixed media performance art piece which explores personal and professional identities of musicians and how they are represented in sound.

 Emma is a founding member of acclaimed chamber ensemble, the Barega Saxophone Quartet.
 Her involvement with Barega has seen over a dozen new works for saxophone quartet commissioned, multiple tours interstate and internationally, as well as collaborations with Trichotomy, Hourglass Ensemble, the Queensland Wind Orchestra, Lyre Duo, and a range of visual artists.
 In 2016, Barega were featured soloists with the Queensland Wind Orchestra and performed David Maslanka’s Concerto for Saxophone Quartet and Wind Ensemble.
 Barega Saxophone Quartet released their debut album, Three Serpents, in 2015 which featured Australian compositions written especially for the ensemble.
 Their sophomore album, Abandon Control, was released in late 2017 and presents a wide selection of contemporary repertoire for four saxophones by both Australian composers and young artists.
-Both albums feature a collaboration with visual artist Megan Crocombe
+Both albums feature a collaboration with visual artist Megan Crocombe.
+The ensemble conducted performance abroad in 2018 (Zagreb, Croatia) as well as engaging locally in Brisbane with Made Now Music and the Queensland Conservatorium.

-Passionate about her work in education, Emma is a sessional lecturer at the Queensland Conservatorium of Music and Head of Woodwind and Community Programs at Grace Academy, the exceptional arts program of Grace Lutheran College in Brisbane.
+Passionate about her work in education, Emma is Head of Woodwind and Community Programs at Grace Academy, the exceptional arts program of Grace Lutheran College in Brisbane.
 She has previously held positions as a saxophone specialist at Somerville House, Clayfield College, Cannon Hill Anglican College, and music specialist centre, Vivo College of Music.
 Emma's students have gone on to the undergraduate programs at the Queensland Conservatorium of Music and Western Australian Academy of Performing Arts; positions in the Queensland Youth Orchestras and the Young Conservatorium Ensembles (Griffith University), and extremely successful performances at Brisbane based competitions.
+Emma has held the position of sessional lecturer in saxophone at the Queensland Conservatorium Griffith University.

 Emma has studied primarily with Barry Bobart at the Queensland Conservatorium of Music.
 As a student at the Universite Europeene de Saxophone in 2010 and 2011, Emma has also studied with Claude Delangle, Arno Bornkamp, Vincent David, Damien Royanais, Masataka Hirano, Christian Wirth, Phillip Braquart, Lars Mlekuesch, the Diastema Saxophone Quartet, and the Habanera Saxophone Quartet.